desec-io/draft-dukhovni-resolver-agility/draft-dukhovni-resolver-agility.md

 some mainstream and mandatory to implement, and others recommended to implement, but not yet widely deployed.
-Validating resolvers generally support a range of algorithms beyond the mandatory to implement set: Some that are deprecated, but still in use by a non-trivial number of deployed zones, others that are expected to be in wider use in the future.
+Validating resolvers generally support a range of algorithms beyond the mandatory-to-implement set: Some that are deprecated, but still deployed by a non-negligible number of live zones, and others that are expected to be in wider use in the future.
 The status of the various algorithms is noted in Section 3 of [@!RFC8624], which is expected be updated in subsequent documents from time to time.

 Some zones may be signed with multiple algorithms.
-Such multi-algorithm zones are typically in a transitional state from one algorithm to another, with at least the new algorithm expected to be widely deployed, allowing the older algorithm to be dropped at the end of the transition period.
+Such multi-algorithm zones are typically in a transitional state from one algorithm to another, with at least the new algorithm expected to be (or become) widely deployed, allowing the older algorithm to be dropped at the end of the transition period.
 (For the rollover procedure, see [@!RFC6781] Section 4.1.4.)

 Algorithms that a zone is signed with are signaled via the delegation's DS